Nibir088/Responsible-AI-Group-3-/fairness-tradeoff.md

 # Motivation
 The notion of fairness in the context of artificial intelligence and machine learning is a multi-faceted and complex problem that consists of several criteria and conditions.
 These papers discuss the need to quantify algorithmic fairness, talking about the tradeoffs that must be kept in mind, the limitations of such algorithms, and cases where achieving complete fairness can seem impossible.
 Recently, the world of computer science is engaged in a debate regarding fairness in decision-making.
 Two perspectives are key to this debate: individual fairness and group fairness.
 Assigning the right amount of weight to each group or individual within a population to ensure unbiased results is still something that demands research.
-These papers, in general, emphasize the need to ensure that the tools employed by such algorithms are free from quantifiable biases that could result in differential impacts in the contexts in which they are utilized.
-Two of the papers [3, 4] describe the
+These papers, in general, emphasize the need to ensure that the tools employed by such algorithms are free from quantifiable biases that could result in differential impacts in the contexts in which they are utilized. **Two of the papers [3, 4] describe the**

+Friedler et al. [4] mathematically analyzed the individual and group fairness, uncovering the assumptions needed to achieve each of the fairness definitions.
+The trade-off between individual equity and group non-discrimination is further illustrated, as different equity mechanisms need to be grounded in conflicting worldviews.

 # Methods